midearth-labs/fit-journey/game/dashboard.md

 ## Implementation Checklist

 - [ ] Set up API client with proper error handling
-- [ ] Create page server load function for SSR data
+- [ ] CSR Only pages.
+Do not use SSR or SSG.
+Use dynamic imports to help with performance.
 - [ ] Implement HeaderSection with greeting logic
 - [ ] Build TodaysFocus with smart action determination
 - [ ] Create ProgressAnalytics with mood tracking via logs